-Walking around the paved narrow streets it’s worth visiting the house of the Patriarch Grigorios V, where the Ecclesiastical Museum houses its collection, as well as the house of Paleon Patron Germanos, which has been renovated.
+Walking around the paved narrow streets it’s worth visiting the house of the Patriarch Grigorios V, where the Ecclesiastical Museum houses its collection.
+But also the house of Paleon Patron Germanos, which has been renovated.

 Next to St Kiriakis church stands the famous Dimitsana Clock, a donation of the Dimitsanian community of New York.
-The mechanism and the bell were sent over around 1900-1910, while in 1934 marble sculptors from Tinos island joined local workers in completing this uniquely beautiful monument.
+The mechanism and the bell were sent over around 1900-1910.
+In 1934 marble sculptors from Tinos island joined local workers in completing this uniquely beautiful monument.

 Another site worth stopping at is the ‘Mikis Theodorakis’ stone amphitheatre which is just outside Dimitsana, on the road to Stemnitsa.
 A bit further down one can admire the Dimitsana High School building and the Paleon Patron Germanos sculpture.

-There is plenty of opportunity for daily excursions in the nearby villages such as Zigovisti, Zatouna (Mikis Theodorakis Museum), Paleohori (also known as ‘Dimitsana’s orchard’), the traditional settlement of Stemnitsa, Karkalou and Lagadia.
+There are plenty of opportunities for daily excursions in the nearby villages.
+Some are Zigovisti, Zatouna (Mikis Theodorakis Museum), Paleohori (also known as ‘Dimitsana’s orchard’), the traditional settlement of Stemnitsa, Karkalou and Lagadia.